 I wrote a bunch of blog posts and pinned them on Pinterest regularly.

 The more blog content you write and pin on Pinterest, the more chances people have of finding you and landing on your website.
 If they like your content and see that you are an active user (aka you’ve written more than just a couple blog posts), then they might follow you on Pinterest.
-You’ll definitely want to automate your Pinterest pinning so you can pin in the area of 50-100 pins a day.
-You can schedule pins with Boardbooster.
+You can schedule pins in advance quickly with Tailwind.

 I joined a bunch of group boards and posted to them regularly.

 Group boards at the moment are a super effective way to grow your Pinterest reach and following.
 I talk about growing your Pinterest reach with group boards more in this post.